brevzin/cpp_proposals/md/deducing-this.md

 ```

 Such an approach unifies, to a degree, the member functions and the rest of the function type spaces, since it communicates not only that the first parameter is special, but also its type and calling convention.

-## `virtual` and `this` as value

-Virtual member functions are always dispatched based on the type of the object the dot -- or arrow, in case of pointer -- operator is being used on.
-Once the member function is located, the parameter `this` is constructed with the appropriate move or copy constructor and passed as the `this` parameter, which might incur slicing.

-Effectively, there is no change from current behavior -- only a slight addition of a new overload that behaves the way a user would expect.

-## `virtual` and templated member functions

-This paper does not propose a change from the current behavior. `virtual` templates are still disallowed.

-## Can `static` member functions have a `this` parameter?

-No. Static member functions currently do not have an implicit `this` parameter, and therefore have no reason to have an explicit one.

 ## Teachability Implications